Spice use in antiquity: Ancient Egypt

 Spices classified as coriander, fennel, juniper, cumin, garlic and thyme are named in 1550 BCE Egyptian papyri for their specific health effects.

 Ancient China

-The early Chinese publication of Shennong Ben Cao Jing, or The Classic of Herbal Medicine dating from around 2700 BCE listed more than a hundred medicinal plants.
+The publication of Shennong Ben Cao Jing, or The Classic of Herbal Medicine was in c.
+2700 BCE according to mythology but historically it would have been written during the late Han dynasty.

 Ancient Mesopotamia

 Sumerian clay tablets dating from the 3rd millennium BCE mention various plants, including thyme.
-King Merodach-Baladan II (722–710 BC) of Babylonia grew many spices and herbs (Ex: cardamom, coriander, garlic, thyme, saffron, and turmeric).
+King Merodach-Baladan II (722–710 BCE) of Babylonia grew many spices and herbs (Ex: cardamom, coriander, garlic, thyme, saffron, and turmeric).
 The Babylonian moon god, Sin, was thought to control medicinal plants.

 Ancient Persia

-Records during the reign of King Cyrus (559–530 BC) reported a purchase of 395,000 bunches of garlic.
+Records during the reign of King Cyrus (559–530 BCE) reported a purchase of 395,000 bunches of garlic.
 Moreover, Persians used to produce essential oils from roses, lilies, coriander, and saffron.

 Indian origins

 Spices and herbs such as black pepper, cinnamon, turmeric, and cardamom have been used by Indians for thousands of years for culinary and health purposes.